bplmaps/lmec-main-site/content/articles/olmstead-to-airport-east-boston-and-urban-development.md

 Loss of park space wasn't the only concern of East Boston residents.
 As airplanes landed and took off within miles of their homes, the sounds and fumes of jet engines would inundate their communities.
 Community members sought to address issues of encroachment and pollution but complaints were often met with little response from Massport, the authority tasked with constructing the airport.
 Homes, and eventually streets, that were located too close to the airport were bought out.
 Following close behind Wood Island Park was the removal of {{< popup src="link" target="blank" >}} Neptune Road {{/<popup>}} [and the surrounding streets.](https://atlascope.leventhalmap.org/#view:share$base:001$overlay:39999059011666$zoom:17.28$center:-7906416.618417949,5217886.046329638$mode:glass$pos:311) Other construction projects like the East Boston expressway also brought more noise to East Boston.

-{{< figure src= "" caption="Excerpt from National Transportation noise map">}}
+{{< figure src= "https://s3.us-east-2.wasabisys.com/lmec-public-files/exhibitions/more-or-less-in-common/dot-noise.jpg" caption="Excerpt from National Transportation noise map" class="figure-left">}}

 In Boston today, noise pollution from the airport disproportionately affects East Boston and Chelsea.
-Particulate pollution is also of concern among the residents, as well as [the storage of jet fuel]().
+Particulate pollution is also of concern among the residents, as well as [the storage of jet fuel](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/topics/sacrifice-zones/).

 While Wood Island Park is no more, several parks now surround the airport to act as buffer zones between the airport and affected neighborhoods.
 East Boston Memorial Park and Bremen Street Community Park provide important space for recreation, including playgrounds, {{< popup src="link" target="blank">}}sports fields{{/<popup>}}, walking paths, community gardens and a branch of the Boston Public Library.
 But noise from the airport, the highway, and the blue line linger over the beautiful green space.